 At Stanley Bay we provide a curriculum that is designed to best suit the needs of the modern student.
 The current generation are growing up into a future that is uncertain, unpredictable and different from the one we grew into.
 We can not manage knowledge and in the modern world the ability to acquire and analyse information is more important than being able to recall it.
 To best meet the needs of our students all of our units of inquiry are concept and skills based.
 Units of inquiry will focus on a concept such as change or function rather than predefined historical or scientific knowledge.
 Students will use and learn skills such as social, thinking and research developing new knowledge along the way.
 Our future focused curriculum is student centred, promotes student agency, encourages problem solving and develops 21st century skills.

 By the end of their time at Stanley Bay School we want our students to demonstrate the attributes of our graduate profile – to be connected, to think critically, to show creativity and to be confident.
-All students at Stanley Bay are encouraged to behaviour in a manner that upholds our values of respect, resilience and integrity.
+All students at Stanley Bay are encouraged to behave in a manner that upholds our values of respect, resilience and integrity.
 By aiming for this in all students we hope to produce students who are socially responsible with an awareness of their community both local and global.

 Teachers at Stanley Bay encourage students to follow their interests, develop new interests and be continually curious – growing into enthusiastic, lifelong learners.

 A key part of learning at Stanley Bay is around the development of skills and dispositions.
 We have four characteristics that we focus on - our 'graduate profile'.
 We hope that when students leave Stanley Bay they are:

 Confident learners: Take risks in their learning.
 Ask questions and actively seek new knowledge and understanding, they share new ideas, have their own opinion and discuss it with others.
 They make good decisions about when and why they access digital media